praekeltfoundation/seaworthy/docs/helpers-definitions.rst

   method can be used to get a simple HTTP client to make requests against a container.

-Resource defintions can either be substantiated directly or subclassed to provide more specialised functionality.
+Resource defintions can either be instantiated directly or subclassed to provide more specialised functionality.

 For a simple volume, one could create an instance of